molarmanful/kirsch/README.md

 ## Licensing

-Made with ♥ by Ben Pang.
+Made with ♥ by [the kirsch Project Authors](AUTHORS).
 Released under the OFL-1.1 License.